SNS | People Over Money Bram Schouw

 Bram Schouw (1979) was born and raised in The Hague.
 He wanted to be a professional soccer player.
 Lucky for us, he wasn’t very good.
 Our insatiable Puer Aeternus didn’t make architect, psychiatrist, or philosopher king either.
 Instead, he cut his teeth as an actor and singer in Les Miserables, read 1,000 books, travelled the globe, and met 1,000,000 people.
 All with his camera.

 Bram trained his eye on commercials too.
-First at Hazazah Film.
 Working on strong ideas with Triodos Bank, Sensoor, others.
 In 2015, his Warchild spot scored him the Best Director award at the ADCN.

-Bram might be bummed he’s no Cristiano Ronaldo.
-But we’re not.
+We could go on and on and while Bram might still be bummed he’s no Cristiano Ronaldo, we’re not.
 We reckon one man’s reverse step-over is another’s Gesamtkunstwerken.